kgm1918/SkinCareApp/README.md

 This project follows the **MVVM** architecture pattern to separate UI, business logic, and data models.

+## Testing

+The onboarding quiz logic is covered by 25 unit tests written with Swift Testing, including parameterised tests.
+They run on every push via GitHub Actions.

 ## Demo

 <img src="skincareapp.gif" width="200">